 The Skeptic’s Response to Miracles

 Too often today, skeptics respond to talk of miracles in one of two ways.
 Either they will accept that something unusual has indeed occurred, but it only appears to be a miracle because we have not discovered the scientific explanation for it.
 Or that the miracle did not actually occur and is a hoax, a misunderstanding, or a coincidence.

 This is frequently followed up with a demand to see a miracle performed in a setting where it can be independently verified and validated; similar to the Pharisees of Jesus day (Matthew 12:38).
 Those men would not have been convinced if Jesus had levitated them 6 feet off the ground and then flew them over the Jordan river and dropped them on the other side.
 And the skeptics of today would be just as unconvinced.

-For those who already believe in God, or who are receptive to that belief; miracles indeed are a sign pointing to God.
+For those who already believe in God, or who are receptive to that belief, miracles indeed are a sign pointing to God.
 But to those who have chosen not to believe, no miracle will likely be sufficient to convince them.
 I am convinced that much of what are called miracles today are not really miracles.
-But I am also convinced that God will intervene in this world, when appropriate, to point people towards him, and to respond to the prayer of his people.
+But I am also convinced that God will intervene in this world, when appropriate, to point people toward him, and to respond to the prayer of his people.